Capture, store and activate the right data

 - Don’t aggregate when you don’t have to

 Your organization may be activating data, but if it’s aggregated to the point where it distorts the reality underneath, important nuances will be lost and you will lose out on potential.

 3. Stop capturing data if you can’t take full advantage of it

-Lots of data may be available, but with a culture rooted in top-down decision making and traditional tools like weekly reports means you can’t take full advantage of it.
+Lots of data may be available, but a culture rooted in top-down decision making and traditional tools like weekly reports mean you can’t take full advantage of it.